 On 11 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by many of the same plaintiffs who brought Allianz, et al. v.
 Bank of America Corporation, et al. referred to above.
 The claim is based upon factual allegations similar to those made in Allianz, et al. v.
-Bank of America Corporation, et al. The proceedings are at the pleadings stage.
+Bank of America Corporation, et al. On 4 March 2022, the High Court ordered that the proceedings be transferred to the UK Competition Appeal Tribunal.
+The proceedings are at the pleadings stage.

 On 4 May 2021, Deutsche Bank S.A. - Banco Alemao was named in a civil antitrust action brought in the São Paulo Civil Court of Central Jurisdiction by the Association of Brazilian Exporters (AEB) against certain FX dealers and affiliated financial institutions in Brazil.
 This action asserts factual allegations based on conduct investigated by CADE and seeks damages pursuant to Brazilian antitrust law.
+On 22 February 2022, the presiding judge dismissed the action on the basis that the action was not appropriate for a class proceeding.
 Deutsche Bank has not yet been served.